 Living in the UK, like most Brits, we are absolutely hopeless at dealing with even the slightest dusting of snow on the roads in winter.
-It’s because we don’t see seriously wintery weather very often and we’re just not used to driving on snow or, worse, ice.
+It’s because we don’t have seriously wintery weather very often and we’re just not used to driving on snow or, worse, ice.
 Our Icelandic hire car was a large estate with studded tyres.

 The word geyser is derived from the geyser, Geysir, located in one of the many geothermal areas that can be found all over the country.
-The original geyser is no longer active…
+The original geyser, which looks a little forlorn, is no longer active…

 Gorgeous Gullfoss is a two tier waterfall that plunges dramatically into a gorge.

 We spent the night at Hveragerdi, which is located just off Iceland’s ring road, Route 1, perfect for getting on the road the following morning.
 Because the area is so geothermically active, it’s known as a centre for horticulture and has a number of greenhouses heated by hot springs.
 In fact, many of the buildings in the area are heated using the hot water.
 And our hotel just happened to have a very nice hot spring bathing pool.

 Travelling along the south coast there are plenty of places to stop off, including the impressive waterfalls of Seljalandsfoss and Skogafoss.